AndieWill510/tinydoor/Options/083-older-is-not-too-late.md

 Say no faster.

-Let younger Autistic people teach you things they had language for before you did.
+Let younger Neurodivergent people teach you things they had language for before you did.

 Let your own hard-won wisdom count too.